lhindman/cs253-lab10/README.md

 ```

 <br />
 6. Release allocated memory.
-Iterate through the songlist, freeing each Song by calling the DestroySong() function.
-Then free the songlist.
+Iterate through the gradebook, freeing each Student by calling the DestroyStudent() function.
+Then free the gradebook.
 Also make certain to close any files that were opened.
 <br /><br />